EleanorJi/2025s2_it-Project_Assignment-Review-Coordination-Tool/README.md

 - **Invite new markers**: Enter an email address to send invitations
 - **Manage existing markers**: Use "Resend" and "Revoke" buttons to manage invitations
+- **Manage account permission**：Use "Close" and "Open" to manage marker account
+- **Add a note for the marker**: click the "Display Name / Nickname" to give marker notes (only coordinator can see)
 - **Test functionality**: You can use your own email address for testing

 ![Markers Management](test/image_readme/image4.png)